pippinbarr/combat-at-the-movies/process/to-do.md

 - ~~Create basic scene~~
 - ~~Enemy tanks at the toll area that shoot you~~

+- Reduce to a single tank surprise-killing you since we might like to keep to the Atari sprite limit?
 - Add a timer for an ending
 - Instruction: PASS THROUGH THE TOLL STATION
 - Time ending: YOU DIDN'T GO THROUGH THE TOLL STATION